Learn Before

 Methodology of the Milgram Experiment

-The methodology of Milgram's experiment involved deceiving volunteers into thinking they were in a study on learning.
-Participants, in the role of 'teacher,' were instructed to administer escalating electric shocks (up to 450 volts) to a 'learner' for incorrect answers.
+The methodology of Stanley Milgram's obedience experiment involved initially recruiting 40 men and deceiving them into thinking they were in a study to improve learning and memory.
+Participants, acting as 'teachers,' were instructed to teach other students ('learners') and administer escalating electric shocks for incorrect answers.
+The participants believed they were delivering shocks that increased in 15-volt increments, up to a maximum of 450 volts.
 A key part of the procedure was the learner, a confederate, acting out a script of increasing distress, which included crying for help, begging the teacher to stop, and complaining of heart trouble.
 The central deception was that no actual shocks were administered.

 0